elmital/FixMCStats/README.md

 **Custom statistics created by the mod may not be translated in your language actually only French and English are supported.**

-## Already fixed by Mojang / Won't fix
+### Already fixed by Mojang / No more fixed by the mod :

-- [MC-80827](https://bugs.mojang.com/browse/MC-80827) : The "Statistic hover text is behind "Statistic" title (see screenshot)" is already fixed by Mojang the other part of issue is fix by the mod
+- [MC-80827](https://bugs.mojang.com/browse/MC-80827) : The "Statistic hover text is behind "Statistic" title (see screenshot)" is already fixed by Mojang the other part of issue is fixed by the mod

+### Won't fix :

 - [MC-101240](https://bugs.mojang.com/browse/MC-101240) : Seems to be intended and more a translation issue
 - [MC-201565](https://bugs.mojang.com/browse/MC-201565) : Seems to be intended, the other stat linked to sleeping is also set with the same context.
 Maybe a way to handle the multiplayer.
 - [MC-204108](https://bugs.mojang.com/browse/MC-204108) : Another stat with a more generic name exist for cauldron when filling them so seems more a translation issue
 - [MC-231909](https://bugs.mojang.com/browse/MC-231909) : Neither other furnaces work like that
 - [MC-259673](https://bugs.mojang.com/browse/MC-259673) : Not only linked to the Stats

+---
+## <u>Issue tracker</u>

+When you open a ticket either for report a bug or an enhancement request make sure that no other ticket already exists.
+Always separate your tickets one ticket by bug/request.

+### Report an issue (with the mod) :

+- No warranty is provided about the full functionality of the mod however bugs reports especially good ones are appreciated.
+- Try to use a title that briefly describe the problem.
+- Describe the problem and how to reproduce it.
+- Join logs, crash report, screenshots or all other things that can help to illustrate your report or reproduce the bug.
+- Don't report a Minecraft bug as a bug.

+### Want a Minecraft bug to be fixed by the mod ?

+- No guarantee is provided for a patch to be added by the mod.
+An MC bug report is always analyzed in depth to ensure that a possible fix is ​​aligned with behaviors that I believe to be close to vanilla.
+- The bug must be linked to MC statistics.
+- Don't ask for a bug which is a translation issue.
+I can barely talk english imagine for all other languages MC supports.
+- Always refers to an official Minecraft bug from the [official issue tracker](https://bugs.mojang.com/projects/MC/issues).
+- The bug should occur on MC release versions to be fixed not only on snapshots to be fixed eventually.
+- Make sure the bug doesn't appear in the **Won't fix** section already.

+---

+## Support

+Want to support me and other creators by the same time?
+Disable your ad blocker while you are on Modrinth it's free and the website use ethical and non-invasive ads ;)